minimo6caracteres/tyron/README.md

 ---
 ```
-Own your data;
-Empower your world!
+Own your data, empower your world!
 ```